seamusdemora/PiFormulae/ExternalDrives.md

     pi@raspberrypi3b:~ $ sudo mount /dev/sda1 /home/pi/mntThumbDrv
     FUSE exfat 1.2.5

 Which [smells like nirvana](https://www.youtube.com/watch?v=FklUAoZ6KxY)!
-We have just mounted our external USB drive, so persistence does pay off it seems.
-Before we move forward, let's verify we've got what we think we have, and we also need some additional information before we add this to the `/etc/fstab` file:
+We have just mounted our external USB drive, so persistence does pay off.
+Before we move forward, let's verify we've got what we think we have.
+We also need some additional information to add this drive to the `/etc/fstab` file:

     pi@raspberrypi3b:~ $ touch testfile.txt
     pi@raspberrypi3b:~ $ echo "this is a test" > testfile.txt